 Who do social services have to help?

-You are entitled to housing and/or financial support from social services if you are under 18 and you:
+You are entitled to housing, financial support or both from social services if you are under 18 and in any of these situations:

-- are a care leaver and have been in care for 13 weeks or more since the age of 14, at least some of which was while you were aged 16 or 17, or
+- you are a care leaver and have been in care for 13 weeks or more since the age of 14, at least some of which was while you were aged 16 or 17

-- have come to the UK from abroad and are not here with a parent or guardian, or
+- you have come to the UK from abroad and are not here with a parent or guardian

 It is very rare for a 16 or 17 year old not to be entitled to housing and support from social services.
 This is only likely to be the case if: